Azure/plato/examples/deploy-agent/README.md

 ## Prerequisites

-- You have a trained agent available (for example you followed our tutorial ``getting-started-on-aml``)
+- You have a trained agent available (for example, you followed our tutorial ``getting-started-on-aml``)
-- You have the simulation environment used to train the agent available on your local machine
+- You have the `observation_space` and `action_space` available from the simulation environment used to train the agent.

-## Step by step tutorial
+- (Optional) You have [Docker](https://docs.docker.com/get-docker/) installed on your local machine.

+## Tutorial

-### Download the checkpoints locally
+### Step 1: Download the checkpoints locally

-Download the model checkpoints to the ``checkpoints`` folder
+Download the model checkpoints to the ``checkpoints`` folder.

-### Modify the deployment script
+### Step 2: Modify the deployment script

 You can find the deployment script at ``src/serve.py``.
-Please adapt the script to your setup.
+Please adapt the script to your setup as follows:

-For instance, ensure the variable ``CHECKPOINT_FOLDER`` contains the correct name to the folder containing your checkpoints.
-Please note that ``CHECKPOINT_FOLDER`` must be the name of the folder inside ``checkpoints`` that contains the trained agent.
+- Change the variable ``CHECKPOINT_FOLDER`` to the name of the folder containing your RLlib checkpoints.
+  - Please note that
+``CHECKPOINT_FOLDER`` must be the name of the folder inside ``checkpoints`` that contains the trained agent.
-In addition, ensure the simulation environment is registered with the same name used for training the agent, and that the function ``prepare_state`` contains the logic that modifies a ``JSON`` object into the ``observation_space`` expected by the agent.
+- Modify the `observation_space` and `action_space` variables to be the same as in your simulation environment used for training the agent.

-### Deploy locally
+### Step 3: Deploy locally

-First of all, install the needed dependencies:
+First, install the required dependencies:

 ```bash
 pip install -r requirements.txt
 ```

-Then, you can test the agent locally by running the following command in the ``src`` folder:
+Then, test the agent locally by running the following command in the ``src`` folder:

 ```bash